TheSilvered/nest/docs/stdlib/coroutine_library.md

 Calls the coroutine passing the arguments given.
 If the coroutine is paused the arguments are ignored, if it is suspended or has ended the arguments are required.
-If the coroutine is running an error is thrown since coroutines cannot be recursive.
+If the coroutine is already running an error is thrown.

 **Arguments:**

 - `co`: the coroutine to be called
-- `args`: the arguments passed to the function of the coroutine, this argument is ignored if it is paused
+- `args`: the arguments passed to the function of the coroutine, this argument is the return value of `yield` when the coroutine is resumed

 **Returns:**

-Either the value passed to [`pause`](coroutine_library.md#pause) when the coroutine was paused or the value that was returned by the function.
+Either the value passed to [`yield`](coroutine_library.md#yield) when the coroutine was paused or the value that was returned by the function.

 **Example:**